Medication & Hair Loss Treatments at Top Trichology Clinic in Dorset

-Book a Hair Loss Consultation at Simone Thomas Trichology Clinics in Dorset
+Book a Hair Loss Consultation at Simone Thomas Trichology Clinic in Dorset

 Our highly qualified and experienced teams can help with the diagnosis and treatment of your hair loss.
-Call Simone Thomas Hair Loss Clinics on 01202 760003 (Westbourne) or 01202 748899 (Sandbanks) or alternatively you can book online or request a consultation by completing the form below.
+Call Simone Thomas Hair Loss Clinic on 01202 760003 or alternatively you can book online or request a consultation by completing the form below.